GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

   - case-study
 ---

-[Excalidraw](https://excalidraw.com/) is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
+[Excalidraw](https://excalidraw.com/) is a virtual collaborative whiteboard that lets you easily sketch diagrams that feel hand-drawn.
 On the [Excalidraw project](https://github.com/excalidraw), we have decided to deprecate [Excalidraw Desktop](https://github.com/excalidraw/excalidraw-desktop), an [Electron](https://www.electronjs.org/) wrapper for Excalidraw, in favor of the Web version that you can—and always could—find at [excalidraw.com](https://excalidraw.com/).
 After a careful analysis, we